The easiest and cheapest way for renewing a passport is by mail.

 Renewing a passport is not difficult, if you carefully follow the directions and include the correct documents, photo, and fees.

-Please see our other articles with current, updated information on passport application procedures:
+Please see our additional articles with current, updated information on passport application procedures: